sern-handler/awesome-plugins/README.md

 # Sern Awesome Plugins

-A curated list made by awesome community of Sern.
+**A curated list made by awesome community of Sern.**

 ## 💫 Getting Started

-🗺️ To explore plugins, you may want to visit our plugins page ☁️ To install plugins, you can use our CLI.
+🗺️ To explore plugins, you may want to visit our plugins page <br>
+☁️ To install plugins, you can use our CLI.
 Just like that:

 ```sh